ProdByGodfather/abarorm/docs/field_types.md

 - **Description:** Represents a date and time value.
 - **Parameters:**
     - `auto_now:` If True, the field will be automatically set to the current date and time whenever the record is updated.
+    - `auto_now:` If True, the field will be automatically set to the current date and time whenever the record is created.
+    - `auto_now_add:`
 - **Example:**
   ```python
   create_time = DateTimeField(auto_now=True)